 Adamas Announces New Employment Inducement Grant

 /EIN News/ -- EMERYVILLE, Calif., Sept.
-10, 2019 (GLOBE NEWSWIRE) -- Adamas Pharmaceuticals, Inc. (Nasdaq: ADMS) today announced that the compensation committee of the company’s board of directors granted four new employees the option to purchase an aggregate of 17,250 shares of the company’s common stock, at a per share exercise price of $5.58, the closing trading price on September 9, 2019, and restricted stock units to acquire 8,625 shares of the company’s common stock.
+17, 2019 (GLOBE NEWSWIRE) -- Adamas Pharmaceuticals, Inc. (Nasdaq: ADMS) today announced that the compensation committee of the company’s board of directors granted its new Chief Executive Officer, Neil F. McFarlane, the option to purchase an aggregate of 250,000 shares of the company’s common stock, at a per share exercise price of $6.25, the closing trading price on September 16, 2019, and restricted stock units to acquire 125,000 shares of the company’s common stock.
 The stock options and restricted stock units vest over four years and were granted pursuant to the Adamas Pharmaceuticals, Inc. 2016 Inducement Plan, which was approved by the company's board of directors in March 2016 under Rule 5653(c)(4) of the Nasdaq Global Market for equity grants to induce new employees to enter into employment with the company.

 About Adamas Pharmaceuticals, Inc.